PuMP Blueprint Workshop Brisbane 2018

 Queensland Rail Train Services

-Cliftons is located conveniently on Edward Street, right in the heart of the CBD.
-It’s any easy 2 minute walk from Central Station.
+The Pullman Hotel is on the corner of Ann Street and Roma Street, right in the heart of the CBD.
+It’s a comfortable 0.3km walk from Central Station or a 1.0km walk from Roma Steet.
 For timetable and station information, please visit www.translink.com.au

 Brisbane City Council Buses or Ferries / City Cats

 If you prefer to travel via Bus and/or Ferry, please use the following link to find the most suitable combination for your needs. www.translink.com.au